s0k1y/s0k1y/README.md

 - 👋 Hi, I’m s0k1y，you can call me Sky or 0->1 ,rather than socket or Socky
 - 🌱I’m interested in SDN and NetworkSecurity
-- 🌱 I’m a CTFer belong to 0rays ,focus on Web Security and Forensic,MISC；
+- 🌱 I’m a CTFer,focus on Web Security and Forensic,MISC；
 - 🌱 I’m currently learning a ScienceReserach project such as:SDN,DDoS detection and mitigation;
 - 💞️ I’m looking to collaborate on SDN
 - 📫 How to reach me qq:2104542143